Junior Seau: Personal life

 In 1989, Seau's older son, Tyler, was born to Seau's high school sweetheart, Melissa Waldrop.
 Seau broke up with Waldrop when Tyler was 13 months old.
 He married Gina Deboer in 1991.
 The couple had three children together, a daughter and two sons, before divorcing in 2002.
 Seau's son Jake attended Duke University where he played lacrosse.
 In 2019, Jake signed with the Dallas Rattlers of Major League Lacrosse.

-Seau sustained minor injuries in October 2010 when his SUV plunged down a 100-foot cliff in Carlsbad, California only hours after he was arrested for domestic violence following an incident reported to the police by his girlfriend at their home in nearby Oceanside.
+Seau sustained minor injuries in October 2010 when his SUV plunged down a 100-foot cliff in Carlsbad, California, only hours after he was arrested for domestic violence following an incident reported to the police by his girlfriend at their home in nearby Oceanside.
 Seau stated that he fell asleep at the wheel, and was never charged in the domestic incident.

-Seau's nephew, Ian Seau, committed to play at Nevada, and became an undrafted free-agent for Los Angeles Rams in 2016 as a defensive end.
-Then in 2017, Ian signed with the Bills.
-Another nephew, Micah Seau, committed to play for San Diego State.
+Seau's nephew, Ian Seau, was also a football player.
+Another nephew, Micah Seau, played football at San Diego State.
 His cousin was Pulu Poumele.